 1.3.
 The work of the Task Force took into account the document ECE/TRANS/WP.29/2017/46 titled "Guideline on cybersecurity and data protection", developed by the IWG on ITS/AD and other relevant standards, practice(s), directives and regulations concerning cyber security.
 This includes some that are under development, as well as existing standards that are applicable to the automotive industry.
 These are referenced in Annex D.

 1.4.
-This paper reflects the state-of-the-art approaches at the time of developing the paper.
+This document reflects the state-of-the-art approaches at the time of developing the document.
 Therefore, the recommendations herein need to be reviewed periodically to ensure they address new and emerging threats and mitigations, and are updated where necessary.
 GRVA needs to oversee and initiate the reviews.

 B. Scope

 1.5.
-This paper defines principles to address key cyber threats and vulnerabilities identified in order to assure vehicle safety in case of cyber-attacks.
+This document defines principles to address key cyber threats and vulnerabilities identified in order to assure vehicle safety in case of cyber-attacks.
 It further defines detailed guidance or measures for how to meet these principles.
 This includes examples of processes and technical approaches.
 Finally it considers what assessments or evidence may be required to demonstrate compliance or certification with any requirements identified.

 1.6.
 Vehicles process a range of different types of data.
-The paper defines principles to be achieved to protect this data from unauthorized access, amendment or deletion both when it is stored and when it is transmitted.
+The document defines principles to be achieved to protect this data from unauthorized access, amendment or deletion both when it is stored and when it is transmitted.

 C. Approach